Chapter 29: Writing Conditional Logic in Oracle Fusion Fast Formulas

 Conditional logic is a fundamental building block in any programming or formula language.
 In Oracle Fusion Fast Formulas, it allows you to make decisions based on input values, database items, or any calculated result.

-This chapter covers how to use conditional logic using IF
+This chapter covers how to use conditional logic using IF, ELSE, and ELSIF statements, as well as the DECODE function and nested conditions.

 ๐น Basic Conditional Syntax